The Ultimate Apple II Font

 Download the TrueType version of the GEOS system font, BSW.
 It comes in two variants, Berkelium II HGR (1-by-1 pixel aspect ratio) and Berkelium II DHR (1-by-2 pixel aspect ratio).

 Additional characters have been added to support all of ISO-Latin-1, Windows ANSI, and MacRoman.
-These additional characters have been modeled on the existing characters as much as possible.
+These additional characters have been modeled after the existing characters as much as possible.

 Lo-Res & Hi-Res Bit Pattern Fonts